yazanabdulhafez/reading-notes/read21.md

 ### Clear the back stack

-if the user leav the task for long time the system clear all the acticities except the root activity.
+if the user leaves the task for a long time the system clears all the activities except the root activity.

 ### Start a task

-we can set an activity as an entry poind by giving it an intent filter with **"android.intent.action.MAIN"** as the specified action and **"android.intent.category.LAUNCHER"** as the specified category.
+we can set activity as an entry point by giving it an intent filter with **"android.intent.action.MAIN"** as the specified action and **"android.intent.category.LAUNCHER"** as the specified category.

 ## Save key-value data